Make Alternatives: Top Competitors & When to Choose Them

 Pros

-More features and control than Make.com
+Offers more features and granular control than Make

 Cons

-Steeper learning curve than Zapier or Make.com
+Steeper learning curve compared to Zapier or Make

 Free